Skip to Main Content

 Irving Park and the Smoke Signal

 Pull up to the corner of Pulaski and Belle Plaine on a Thursday afternoon and the queue outside tells you something before you even smell the smoke.
-Chicago's Irving Park neighborhood sits well outside the downtown dining circuit, and venues that draw consistent cross-city traffic in that zip code are doing something that requires explanation.
-Smoque, at 3800 N Pulaski Rd, has been providing that explanation in the form of low-and-slow barbecue since the mid-2000s, and its trajectory on national rankings charts over the past three years has given critics a concrete way to measure how that reputation has held, shifted, and recalibrated.
+Chicago's Irving Park neighborhood sits well outside the downtown dining circuit, and venues that draw consistent cross-city traffic in that zip code warrant explanation.
+Smoque, at 3800 N Pulaski Rd, serves Chicago barbecue, and its recent rankings history offers a concrete way to measure how that reputation has held over time.

 The physical setup follows the honest template of serious American barbecue: counter ordering, communal and utilitarian seating, a kitchen workflow built around the smoker rather than around tableside theater.
 In a city where barbecue has historically competed for attention against deep-dish mythology and the steakhouse circuit, Smoque represents the case for regional American smoke traditions as a distinct and serious category.